-✓ Pre-Service ✓ Orientation within three (3) months of hire iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? ✓ Yes ✓ No v.
-How do providers receive updated information and/or training regarding the during an orientation period within three (3) months of hire.
+- iii.
+To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - [x] Pre-Service - [x] Orientation within three (3) months of hire - iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - [] Yes - [x] No - v.

-v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.

 Rhode Island supports multiple free of charge and accessible professional development options for providers designed to engage adult learners in meaningful programs of study, as outlined in section seven (7) of this plan.
 These vendors and higher education partners work closely with the lead agency to adapt professional development options and content covered in course work, to ensure that both those new to the field and seasoned providers receive updated information as it pertains to health and safety standards.
 As appropriate, child care regulations are updated, either through emergency rule filing or a formal promulgation process, to reflect any updates.
 The lead agency works closely with the Rhode Island Department of Health to ensure that standards align to their recommendations and statute as well.
-The Rhode Island Department of Health also reviews all licensing regulations prior to promulgation..
+The Rhode Island Department of Health also reviews all licensing regulations prior to promulgation.

-5.3.6 Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment.
+- 5.3.6 Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment. - a.
+Standard(s) - i.

-i.
 Provide a brief description of the standard(s).
 This description should identify the practices which must be implemented by child care programs.